irobertson/annotation-constraints/README.md

 ## Maven usage

-**annotationconstraints** runs as an annotation processor, which happens automatically when it's on the classpath at compile-time (for Java 6 and greater).
-No extra configuration is necessary other than declaring a dependency on **annotationconstraints**.
+**annotation-constraints** runs as an annotation processor, which happens automatically when it's on the classpath at compile-time (for Java 6 and greater).
+No extra configuration is necessary other than declaring a dependency on **annotation-constraints**.

 ```xml
   <dependencies>